ivogabe/Brackets-Icons/readme.md

  - NPMIgnore
  - HTAccess, HTPasswd, Conf
  - YAML
+ - Sqf
- - Project, Jscsrc, Jshintrc, Csslintrc, Todo, Classpath
+ - Project, Jscsrc, Jshintrc, Csslintrc, Todo, Classpath, Properties
- - Zip, Rar, 7z, Tgz, Tar, Gz, Bzip
+ - Zip, Rar, 7z, Tgz, Tar, Gz, Bzip, Msi, Dmg

 You can request more file formats by creating an issue.
 Choose the icon [here](http://ionicons.com) and add a color (in hex format) to the issue.